VicWu07/quartz/content/notes/Federal Level Name Matching Project.md

 **exploratary_rapidfuzz.csv**
 > Finished and exported first round output for year 2000 as exploratary_rapidfuzz.csv with rapid fuzz algorithm.
 > May 24, 2022, Fuzzy Match Project-Yifeng Week 2 Progress Report

+# High-Level Learning
+- [ ] #todo Move them elsewhere
+1. Always create functions, and maybe it'd be good to write function and implementation separately.
+2. Make good slides so that after some time it's simple to review